Operational-Tools-Promotion/.github/profile/README.md

 This organization is managed by the GitHub Admin team.

-It is a techincal organization and should not be used for project related work.
+It is a techincal organization and should not be used for project related activities.

 ## Support
 For any questions, requests or incidents please raise a ticket at the PISA Portal.